 - Golden mirror: Webb’s primary mirror is 6.5 metres wide, making it the largest space-based telescope yet.
 It is made up of 18 hexagonal gold-coated beryllium segments that can be moved independently to shape the mirror.

-- High frequency radio transmitter: Large radio antennas spread out around the globe (NASA’s Deep Space Network) will receive Webb’s transmitter signals and forward them to the Webb Science and Operation Center at the Space Telescope Science Institute in Baltimore, USA, for data processing and turn them into scientific results.
+- High frequency radio transmitter: Large radio antennas spread out around the globe (NASA’s Deep Space Network) receive Webb’s transmitter signals and forward them to the Webb Science and Operation Center at the Space Telescope Science Institute in Baltimore, USA, for data processing and turn them into scientific results.

 Webb contains four instruments that each has unique capabilities that will help answer fundamental questions about our Universe.

-The Mid-InfraRed Instrument (MIRI) will study mid-infrared light, slightly longer wavelengths than the other Webb instruments.
+The Mid-InfraRed Instrument (MIRI) studies mid-infrared light, slightly longer wavelengths than the other Webb instruments.
 This will help us better understand certain objects in our Solar System such as comets and the birth of stars.
 MIRI is also equipped with a coronagraph, a mask that blocks the glare of very bright objects to allow us to better see dimmer objects around it.
 (Instrument Page)

 There are many different kinds of light around us, beyond the rainbow of visible light we can see with our eyes.
 These types of light make up the electromagnetic spectrum and can be categorised by their wavelength.
 Very energetic light like x-rays have very short wavelengths, radio waves have very long wavelengths, and visible light is somewhere in between.